Dressing for Cold Weather

 - Dress in layers, which offer superior insulation.
 As the weather warms up, you can shed a layer at a time to stay comfortable.
 Three layers are recommended.

 - Vapor transmission layer: Worn next to the body, it draws moisture from the skin while retaining warmth.
 This layer may be made of material such as polypropylene.

 - Insulating layer: Weightier or bulkier than the first layer, it holds warm air around you.
 Use wool in dry conditions, and synthetics or fleece in wet conditions.

 - Protective outer layer: Available in various weights and materials according to conditions, it protects the inner layers from water and wind.

 - Wear a warm ski mask or other head covering under your helmet.

 - Wear gloves with gauntlets to prevent cold air from blowing up your sleeves.

 - Use a turtleneck shirt or dickey to keep your neck warm.

 - In extremely cold weather, wear two layers of socks—a heavy wool pair over a light pair.

-- Do not wear a scarf or loose clothing, which can get caught in the moving parts of your snowmobile or in branches and bushes.
+- A scarf or loose clothing, which can get caught in the moving parts of your snowmobile or in branches and bushes